testtkxxd/cardano-sl/docs/wip/exchange-onboarding.md

             }
         }
     }

-Each account has at least one address, all listed under the addresses field.
-You can communicate one of these addresses to receive money on the associated account.
+All the wallet’s accounts are listed under the addresses field.
+You can communicate one of these addresses to receive Ada on the associated account.

 ## Sending Money

-In order to send money from one of your account to another address, you can create a new payment transaction using the POST /api/v1/transactions endpoint as follow:
+In order to send Ada from one of your accounts to another address, you must create a new payment transaction using the POST /api/v1/transactions endpoint:

     curl -X POST https://localhost:8090/api/v1/transactions \
          -H "Content-Type: application/json; charset=utf-8" \